Brother CS7000X Review & How it Compares vs the CS7000i

 However, the max stitching speed is 100 spm slower on the CS7000X.

-The same 10 presser feet are included with both machines, and the operation is nearly identical.
 They also contain the same 70 stitches, although the stitch order differs for numbers 57-69 of the decorative satin stitches.

 The CS7000X weighs less and is slightly smaller than the CS7000i, but the stitching is still top-notch and my machine is sturdy while sewing.

-Brother CS7000X vs CS6000i
+Brother CS7000X vs. CS6000i

-When comparing the Brother CS7000X vs CS6000i, the Brother CS7000X features 10 extra stitches and one extra presser foot (1/4″ piecing foot) not included on the Brother CS6000i.
+The Brother CS7000X features 10 extra stitches and one extra presser foot (1/4″ piecing foot) not included on the Brother CS6000i.

 The CS7000X has also gotten a facelift with a different coloring, a new tension dial location, and a different method of opening the bobbin case.